AlbrechtL/welle.io/README.md

 Windows 10
 ---
-A compiled version can be found at https://github.com/AlbrechtL/welle.io/releases
+A compiled version can be found at the [release page](https://github.com/AlbrechtL/welle.io/releases)

 This sections shows how to compile welle.io on Windows 10.
 Windows 7 should also be possible but is not tested.